Charles Plummer Obituary - Omaha, NE | Legacy Pro

 February 6, 1949 - October 5, 2020

-Survived by his wife, Danna Plummer; children, Stacie (Bryon) Jokumsen, Ryan Plummer, Lindsey (Troy) DeLancey, Brandon (Carrie) Plummer; grandchildren, Austin, Alyssa, Logan, Chase, Shea, Josie, Addison and Cameron; brother, Russ Plummer; sister, Diane Duden; mother in law, Mary Rhode; nieces, nephews, other family members and friends.
-Preceded in death by parents, Cecil and June (Stork) Plummer; infant daughter; sister, Gwen Plummer; father in law, Daniel Rhode.
+Visitation, (Masks will be required) begins Friday 3pm at the 72nd Street Chapel with a Prayer Service at 7pm.
 Private family services will be held Saturday with interment at Prospect Hill Cemetery.
-Visitation, (Masks will be required) begins Friday 3pm at the 72nd Street Chapel with a Prayer Service at 7pm.
-Memorials to Holy Cross Lutheran Church or Habitat for Humanity- Omaha.
+The Funeral Service will be live streamed on Saturday, Oct.
+10 at 10:30am and may be viewed at the Holy Cross Lutheran Church Omaha Facebook page.
+Memorials to Holy Cross Lutheran Church or Habitat for Humanity-Omaha.

 1010 North 72 Street 402-391-1664 www.johnagentleman.com